|

 The path follows the riverbank for about half

-a mile before joining a tarmac track which leads to the Sleningford
+a mile before joining a tarmac track which leads into the Sleningford

 Watermill Caravan Park (SE 277784).
-Turn left and follow the track to the
+Follow the track through the campsite.

-site manager, I learned that it is probably 18th century and that
+learned that it is probably 18th century and that all the

-the right.
+the caravans.
 It leads to a walkers’ gate after which, turn left.

-(Sleningford Grange), the footpath goes left through a gate and drops down
+Grange), the footpath goes through one gate and through a second one drops

-the banking, to circle clockwise around the property.
-This is a diversion
+down the banking, to circle clockwise around the property.

 You will come to another walkers’ gate on